 It is unquestionably the best place to pluck your eyebrows, thanks to the intense lighting.
 You will find things you didn’t know existed—#truth.

 You live with your family as a kid, with roommates as a young adult, and with a partner for many years of your adult life (assuming you want this, of course).
 And that is why living alone is such an important experience.
-It won’t last forever, but every person should know what it’s like to have a room (or rooms) of her own.
+It won’t last forever, but every person should know what it’s like to have a room (or rooms) of their own.
 My first solo apartment was quirky and small, but being able to walk in and have my stuff exactly where I left it?
 Truly priceless.

 Even though my first job was at Elle, I somehow never really subscribed to fashion until my late 20s.
 As a kid, my parents always talked about how it was important to work hard, be kind, and value intelligence, which is great, but somehow my mind got twisted into thinking that caring about your external appearance was silly.
 But just like it’s important to be articulate (thanks, Mom and Dad!), what you wear communicates something about you before you even open your mouth, so why wouldn’t you work on mastering your wardrobe and your words?